-A. BHS Public Issues and World Affairs Class Presentation
+A. BHS Public Issues and World Affairs Class Presentation on school safety.

 Commissioner Fisher wondered who the formal incident command is at the high school.
 Each building and site has an incident command.

 The Superintendent explained to students that we are currently in progress to explore 5 new strategies other than the eminent threat model.